 Families with elderly relatives sometimes must make the decision to send their loved ones to a nursing home to best ensure their care.
 This is often difficult no matter who you are, and if you suspect possible nursing home abuse, it is important that you move swiftly.
-The following tips from the legal team at Peter Davis Law, a Paterson-based personal injury firm, can help you to find the right place for your elderly.
+The following tips from the legal team at Peter Davis & Associates, a Paterson-based personal injury firm, can help you to find the right place for your elderly.
 When action must be taken, however, you should call a nursing home abuse lawyer right away.

 How is the Location?